Celebrating the legacy of the

 Now that Diana is about to bow out, there needs to be a succession plan for the framed exhibit, the vintage prints, the correspondence over the last 50 years with delegates, commissioners, workers, torchbearers, her copyright filing, notes from day to day of the conference from many participants and “marching orders” from Bella - the works!

-The project involves finding a permanent home for the collection, reprinting The Spirit of Houston with Gloria Steinem’s additional essay from 1978, ( now available on Amazon in lower-quality paper ) and Women on the Move and finding a host for the exhibit to celebrate the 50th Anniversary of the Conference.
+The project involves finding a permanent home for the exhibit, reprinting The Spirit of Houston with Gloria Steinem’s additional essay from 1978, ( now available on Amazon ) on higher-quality paper and Women on the Move and finding a host for the exhibit to celebrate the 50th Anniversary of the Conference.

 For our first participants, access to limited edition vintage prints…

-From one to four vintage 11×14” prints in return for a donation and joining the relay!
+Darkroom vintage 11×14” prints in return for a donation and joining the relay!
+These are not reprints.

 A very few available in 16×20 or larger….